Is it a sin to wear a rosary as a necklace?

 ROME, 14 JUNE 2011 (ZENIT)

-Q: I have seen people wear the rosary as a necklace, and a fifth-grader asked me during CCD if that was a sin.
-I told her that I didn't believe it was a sin per se, but that as it is a wonderful prayer and most favored by the Blessed Mother, I thought it disrespectful, not very reverent (regardless of whether the rosary is blessed or not).
-The student promptly asked about my decade rosary bracelet, "What about wearing it like a bracelet?"
-In light of the cross and rosary "look-alikes" that seem to be ubiquitous these days in fashion jewelry, it's a good question.
+Q: During CCD, a fifth-grader asked me if wearing a rosary as a necklace was a sin.
+I thought it was disrespectful and not very reverent, since it's a beautiful prayer favored by the Blessed Mother (whether or not the rosary is blessed).
+The student asked about my decade bracelet, "What about wearing it like a bracelet?"
+Considering the cross and "look-alikes" in fashion jewelry, it's a good question.
 What do we tell young girls? — J.M., Leavenworth, Kansas

 © Innovative Media, Inc.